Gunpowder and Sky picks up Tribeca documentary ‘Copwatch’

 Gunpowder & Sky has acquired distribution rights for Camilla Hall’s documentary Copwatch in all English-speaking markets.

 Jake Hanly represented Gunpowder & Sky during the negotiations, with WME striking the deal on behalf of the filmmakers.
-The distribution deal comes after the no-holds-barred documentary premiered at the Tribeca Film Festival in April.
+The distribution deal came after the no-holds-barred documentary premiered at the Tribeca Film Festival in April 2017.

 Copwatch follows the story of WeCopwatch, an organization aiming to film police activity as a form of non-violent protest and deterrent to police brutality.
 It features interviews with people involved within the movement, including Ramsey Orta, the man that recorded Eric Garner’s final words on his mobile phone.